In our ever-evolving world, I knew it wouldn’t be long before we had electric vans, but where oh where is my Electric Luton Van?

 As the years roll on and new even cleaner, more renewable energy technology is developed and becomes practical, there’s no telling what they’ll think of next.
 Hover vans?

 It truly an exciting time to be alive.
 Not just for the transport industry, just in technological general.

-Till then though, it’s gimme an E, gimme and L, gimme an E, gimme a C… Yeah you get the picture.. 🙂 We’re looking forward to seeing an electric Luton Van range in the not so distant future.
+Till then though, it’s gimme an E, gimme an L, gimme an E, gimme a C… Yeah, you get the picture.. 🙂 We’re looking forward to seeing an electric Luton Van range in the not so distant future.

-From cleaner safer air to lower running costs that we can pass onto our customers, we’re looking forward to the day when we can sport an all electric van fleet in our yard.
-With less mechanical parts to develop issues than normal internal combustion engines too, less time spent under a bonnet when something breaks is a bit of a bonus.
+From cleaner safer air to lower running costs that we can pass onto our customers, we’re looking forward to the day when we can sport an all-electric van fleet in our yard.
+With fewer mechanical parts to develop issues than normal internal combustion engines too, less time spent under a bonnet when something breaks is a bit of a bonus.

 And we’ve even reserved a nice display spot on our homepage for when we take delivery of our first nice new big shiny clean environmentally friendly electric vans 🙂

 Another quality blog post by Falkirk Van Hire & Removals